TATA TERTIB KULIAH

 The factors contributing to faulty decisions are easily inferred from this decision making process:

-1) Improper assessment of the problem, which stems from inadequate or inaccurate
+1) Improper assessment of the problem, which stems from inadequate or inaccurate analysis of the situation

 2) Inappropriate goals and objectives